Baseband-processor/WirelessLegacy.github.io/index.md

 permalink: /
 ---

-Air::Legacy is growing, now it is ready to infect also the WWW!

 <img src="https://static.wixstatic.com/media/d41190_4c5ebba9c3604c4a8947e3945dcd4d55~mv2.gif" alt="drawing" width="2000"/>

 *Every minute ~2000 people are affected by cyber attacks, most of those are phishing attacks*